topij/vipunen-market-analysis/README.md

 See the full documentation in the [docs](docs/INDEX.md) directory.

 ### Project Background
 I used to work at an [organization](https://rastorinst.fi) offering, among other things, vocational qualifications.
 As the person in charge of growth and development, I did a lot of data analysis.
 I did the early versions of this project during that time for my own data wrangling needs.
-After leaving that organization I wanted to re-write the project to accomodate wider set of use cases.
+After leaving that organization I wanted to re-write and tidy up the project to accomodate wider set of use cases.
 I don't maintain the project actively, but anyone is free to use, modify and improve it for their own needs.
 Have fun :-)

 ## Installation and Setup